ShaderFrog/glsl-parser/README.md

 # State of this library

-This library is not ready for public use.
+This library isn't ready for public use.
 Both the preprocessor and parser can handle a significant portion of GLSL input.
 There are still many missing features of this library to make it fully usable.
-Additionally, this library will likely never support the full range of semantic analysis expected by Angle or other GLSL compilers that implement the full spec.
+Additionally, this library will likely never support the full range of semantic analysis as required by the Khronos GLSL specification.
 This library is mainly for manipulating ASTs before handing off a generated program to a downstream compiler such as Angle.

 # Usage